Ever feel like this after a run?

 How can you be conscious of this if you are not actually filming yourself running?
 The first step is to start pacing your steps by actually tracking the steps that you take.
 The gold standard for marathon runners is about 180 steps per minute.
 A sneaky cheatcode to emulate that is to use a Spotify playlist pace set at 180bpm.
 Most people hang out around 156 steps per minute (or longer stride length), and even a 10% increase in cadence can have a huge difference.
 Check out the pic below to see the “before and after” of getting your stride game right.

 So what are you waiting for?
 Embrace this newfound tempo, lace up those running shoes, and get back on the road with your running crew.
 Pain?
 It’s in the rearview mirror, my friend.
 While decreasing stride length takes care of many injuries, it doesn’t solve them all.
 We work with runners of all shapes and sizes all the time.
 If pain still nags you, don’t hesitate to drop us a line.
 We’re here to turn your running journey into a pain-free joyride.
-Charlote runners – keep on running!
+Charlotte runners – keep on running!

 PS – are you a runner dealing with a foot or ankle injury?
 Check out this and this blog to help out!